meteo-team/oemer/README.md

 # Oemer (End-to-end OMR)

+# This repository is no longer maintained.
+Please refer to [BreezeWhite/oemer](https://github.com/BreezeWhite/oemer) for newer updates.

 End-to-end Optical Music Recognition system build on deep learning models and machine learning techniques.
 Default to use **Onnxruntime** for model inference.
 If you want to use **tensorflow** for the inference, run `export INFERENCE_WITH_TF=true` and make sure there is TF installed.